-Known as “Race City USA,” Mooresville is a fun and inviting town with activities for everyone, not just auto fans!
-Just a 30 minute day trip from Charlotte and an hour from Greensboro, this Iredell County town hugs the shores of Lake Norman and is one of North Carolina‘s largest racing hubs.
+Known as “Race City USA,” Mooresville, North Carolina is a fun and inviting town with activities for everyone, not just auto fans!
+Just a 30 minute day trip from Charlotte and an hour from Greensboro, this Iredell County town hugs the shores of Lake Norman and is one of NC’s largest racing hubs.

 Lake Norman offers quite a lot of fun to be had in southern Iredell County, but we hope that this article will show you all the fun found away from the lake as well!

 Here’s how we’ve organized this guide covering things to do in Mooresville:

 - Things to do in Mooresville’s Downtown

 - Outdoor Fun (Lake Norman and Beyond)

 - Where to Stay

 - More Things to Do in Mooresville (Related Posts)

 With significant industries beyond simply racing, including Carolina Beer and Beverage and Lowe’s Home Improvement Headquarters, the workforce in Mooresville is highly skilled and educated.